 Wild Bird Building A Nest Gladly Accepts Help From Kind Humans

 The bird then started swimming to the Baileys and taking the branches from their hands.
-"He gladly took them," Ian says.
+"He gladly took them," Ian said.
 "We were surprised and thrilled.
 They seemed to understand what we were doing."

 Here is the video: